tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Example 6: Testing real Yahoo!
 Market Data {#example-6}

-We'd also need some kind of test to ensure that the real Yahoo market data component operates as expected.
+We'd also need tests to ensure that the real Yahoo market data component operates as expected.
 We've already built our market data adapter that we fake out in the previous tests (Example 5.) but now we need to make sure that how we expect fake market data components to behave in tests is actually how they behave with real Yahoo.

 We've shown that when the market data API is queried for say, Amazon or Google, that a specific API method is called, now we need to show what happens when it's called.

 ![](images/part2/design.md/test-yahoo.png)

-For example, specifying that a specific request should be made to Yahoo when a price is requested might look like this.
+For example, testing that a specific request should be made to Yahoo when a price is requested might look like this.

 A> #### Specific HTTP message to Yahoo
 A>
 A> When the price for `AMZN` is requested by the portfolio for the date `March 26, 2013` A>
-A> Then the following HTTP `GET` request to Yahoo is made [a specific HTTP message]
+A> Then the correct Yahoo!
+HTTP `GET` request is made

 With a fixture as below.